 Checking your child’s urine for sugar

 Urine checks are important because they show how your child’s body is using the sugar in the TPN.
-Sometimes when a patient has an infection or is taking a medicine like a steroid she will have trouble handling the sugar in the TPN.
+Sometimes when a patient has an infection or is taking a medicine like a steroid, the body will have trouble handling the sugar in the TPN.
 If there is too much sugar in the blood, it will “spill into the urine.”
 If the urine test result is high, you should report it to the St. Jude staff right away, even after hours.
+The “Do You Know” tells you when you should call and who you should call.

 Adding multivitamins to the TPN